They're "secretive" and hard to spot but moths are frequent pantry inhabitants, especially during the warmer months.

 "These moths lay minute eggs in tiny cracks and holes in the plastic packing," Dr Edwards said.

-"If you're concerned about a package that's come in from the supermarket or a package that you've got in the pantry, then freeze it for a couple of weeks to kill the larvae and eggs."
+"If you're concerned about a package that's come in from the supermarket or a package that you've got in the pantry, freeze it for a couple of weeks to kill the larvae and eggs," says Dr Edwards.

 As a further preventative measure, transfer all dry foods into airtight containers, preferably with screw-top lids.